TimJMartin/Magic-GDAL/3. Vector Data/README.md

 # 3. Vector Data
 ---
 This chapter concentrates on using GDAL/OGR to convert, process and manipulate various different vector datasets.
-The most command command line tool used for this is [ogr2ogr](https://gdal.org/programs/ogr2ogr.html#ogr2ogr).
+The most command line tool used for this is [ogr2ogr](https://gdal.org/programs/ogr2ogr.html#ogr2ogr).
 By using the variety of parameters listed in the documentation OGR2OGR can be used to do __anything__ with vector data.

 From the docs ogr2ogr is described as